Apparatgeist

+The theory examines the social, cultural, and material dimensions of mobile and PCTs.
+Katz and Aakhus introduced the term to emphasize how human use of technology shapes both its development and its meaning.
+They identified cross-cultural patterns in the adoption and use of mobile phones, including shifts in communication habits, increased participation in online social networks, and the emergence of unexpected or improvised behaviors in mobile communication.

 Background

 This theory examines one's relationship with his/her technology, as well as the relationship that the two have with society.
 The term refers to “the common set of strategies or principles of reasoning about technology evident in the identifiable, consistent and generalized patterns of technological advancement throughout history.”
+According to Katz, “regardless of culture, when people interact with PCTs, they tend to standardise infrastructure and gravitate towards consistent tastes and universal features.”

 Apparatgeist is a neologism in the field of new media and communication and it is in some ways “lead to New Age kinds of spiritualism represented in attempts to suggest a new kind of community technospirit which emerges within a particular medium."
 Katz and Aakhus argue that individuals tend to "standardize infrastructure and gravitate towards consistent tastes and universal features."
 Users thus engage in mobile telephone use in largely similar ways.
 The essence of the Apparatgeist theory is that technology use is socially constructed and not technologically deterministic.
 These norms are established as a shared understanding of how one's technology should be used.
 This shared understanding is derived from the social construction theory and is commonly referred to as "social constructionism."